Use your Google Fiber Network Box

 To test your connection speed:

-For the best results, close all applications before running the Internet speed test.
+For best results, close all applications and other devices before running the speed test.

 If you have pop-ups blocked, the speed test may not appear when you click the speed test link.
 If this occurs, unblock pop-ups temporarily to display the speed test page.

-Click the play button to start the test.
+Click the go button to start the test.

-The Google Fiber speed test checks your upload and download speeds and displays the results.
+The speed test checks your upload and download speeds and displays the results.

 - You won't be able to reach maximum Internet speeds of your chosen Fiber plan when connected by Wi-Fi.
-Learn more about the maximum possible download speeds achieved using Fiber 1000 service on a variety of wireless and connected devices.
+Learn more about the maximum possible download speeds achieved using 1 Gig service on a variety of wireless and connected devices.

 - Use the latest version of your web browser to run the speed test.
 Read about supported browsers.